EllinorBergman/ProjektPysen/README.md

 <strong>INSTALLING</strong>

-First of all you have to create the site/data folder, either manually or trough github by typing cd Projekt; mkdir site/data
+First of all you have to create the site/data folder, either manually or trough github by typing mkdir site/data

-Secondly you have to make it writable, either manually in your sftp program (e.g. FileZilla), or type cd Projekt; chmod 777 site/data
+Secondly you have to make it writable, either manually in your sftp program (e.g. FileZilla), or type chmod 777 site/data

 You also have to change your RewriteBase, in the .htaccess in the main directory, to the right path.